 Earth Cantata for Chorus and Chamber Orchestra (inspired by the cantatas of Johann Sebastian Bach)

-Earth Cantata for Chorus and Chamber Orchestra was inspired by the cantatas by Johann Sebastian Bach.
+Earth Cantata for Chorus and Chamber Orchestra was inspired by the cantatas of Johann Sebastian Bach.
 While there are no direct quotes of Bach's music in Earth Cantata, it uses the form of Bach's sacred cantatas as a starting point and embraces their deep spiritual and emotional weight and richness, while fusing influences of Jazz, Rock and Pop music in a unique and fresh way.
 The text is a poetic interpretation of the biblical Psalm 66 by the Elizabethan poet Mary Sidney Herbert, from around the year 1599.
-Earth Cantata was commissioned by the New Mexico Performing Arts Society and was performed in two special concerts on March 3rd in Santa Fe, NM and on March 5th in Placitas, NM.
+Earth Cantata was commissioned by the New Mexico Performing Arts Society and was performed in two special concerts on March 3, 2023 in Santa Fe, New Mexico and on March 5, 2023 in Placitas, New Mexico.
 In addition to the concerts, Aaron was featured in two "Meet the Composer" events in early February.

 Earth Cantata is published by Universal Edition.
 Please Click Here for more information on how to get scores and parts.